Golden Hour: The best time for photos on your wedding day

 Even if it’s overcast, cloudy, raining, this time of day will still look good.
 It always does!

-So, allow some space in your timeline to have pictures taken during Golden Hour.
-Some photos taken during this time are absolutely to die for and even just after the sun has dropped behind the horizon.
-You may have 15-20mins after it has dropped to still get some epic photos.
-And then you can head back to the party and dance the night away!
+Photos taken during this time are absolutely to die for, including the time just after the sun has dropped behind the horizon.
+You may have 15-20mins after the sun has set to still get some epic photos and then you can head back to the party and dance the night away!

 An alternative – Sunrise